top of page

 Because God's basic strategy for healing and blessing the world is more sophisticated than "quid pro quo" ("this for that").
 He is developing a global campaign team, a network of people who are willing to accept suffering in order to achieve their mission, and their mission is to connect the world to the King who accepted the most suffering of all, Jesus the Messiah.

-Campaign team members have to demonstrate that they are not serving God in order to get more of his blessings.
+Campaign team members have to demonstrate that they are not serving God in order to get more of his blessings in this lifetime.
 They are out to finish worthily, to complete their risky mission at any price.
 They are doing what Jesus did, walking the path he walked, "carrying their crosses," trusting God to honor their loyalty in the end even if they endure human shame or lose their lives in the process.

 If you SYNC (See Yourself iN Christ), you realize you are part of God's campaign team.
 The Big Lie is exposed, and it falls apart.
 The Big Idea of true human worth takes over.